Managing your money

 Part-time work opportunities

-A part-time job can supplement your income and help you to gain valuable work experience.
+A part-time job can boost your income and help you to gain valuable work experience.
 Many students discover jobs on-campus, tutoring or by engaging in freelance work.

 International students who wish to know if they can work in the UK under their student visa can get advice and guidance from the UKCISA working during your studies in the UK website

-In light of these factors, we recommend that full-time students do not work more than 15 hours a week during term time.
+We recommend that full-time students do not work more than 20 hours a week during term time, so you can maintain a good work-study balance.

 Worklink

-If you’re looking for work that can fit flexibly around your studies, Worklink provides students with on-campus casual work opportunities.
-Browse their current vacancies
+If you’re looking for work that can fit flexibly around your studies, look no further than Worklink, the University's very own recruitment service.

 Guild of Students

 You can find and apply for job opportunities at the Guild of Students.
-The Guild of Students recruits student staff to be Student Mentors, Hall Reps and Community Wardens.
+The Guild of Students recruits student staff to be Wellbeing Ambassadors, Event Activators and Community Wardens.

 Colleges